 Pursuant to its charter, the Audit Committee pre-approves all audit and permitted non-audit services, including engagement fees and terms thereof, to be performed for us by the independent auditors, subject to the exceptions for certain non-audit services approved by the Audit Committee prior to the completion of the audit in accordance with Section 10A of the Securities Exchange Act of 1934, as amended.
 The Audit Committee must also pre-approve all internal control-related services to be provided by the independent auditors.
 The Audit Committee will generally pre-approve a list of specific services and categories of services, including audit, audit-related and other services, for the upcoming or current fiscal year, subject to a specified cost level.
 Any material service not included in the approved list of services must be separately pre-approved by the Audit Committee.
-In addition, all audit and permissible non-audit services are included on the pre-approved list of services, must be separately pre-approved by the Audit Committee.
+In addition, all audit and permissible non-audit services in excess of the pre-approved cost level, whether or not such services are included on the pre-approved list of services, must be separately pre-approved by the Audit Committee.